 2017 marks the 50th anniversary of Vasse Felix and the modern Margaret River wine industry.
 The pinnacle of the 'Golden Jubilee' celebrations was the release of the inaugural TOM CULLITY Cabernet Sauvignon Malbec, our highest scoring Cabernet ever:

 Vasse Felix was awarded 'New World Winery of the Year' at Wine Enthusiast's 18th Annual Wine Star Awards Gala in January.

 Vasse Felix is the first Margaret River and West Australian winery to receive the US publication’s award, surpassing estates from major international regions, including Stellenbosch (De Toren), Auckland (Kumeu River), Argentina (Trapiche) and Chile (Vina Ventisquero) to receive the coveted award.

-Vasse Felix acquires the balance of the Watershed Vineyard in Margaret River's Walcliffe area, neighbouring the Gnarawary blocks purchased in 2015.
-This is an idyllic site for Chardonnay, Shiraz and Sauvignon Blanc.
+Vasse Felix acquires the balance of the Watershed Vineyard in Margaret River's Wallcliffe area, neighbouring the Gnarawary blocks purchased in 2015.
+This is an idyllic site for premium Chardonnay.

 Early August 2019, Vasse Felix was accepted into the Organic Certification program through NASAA (National Association for Sustainable Agriculture Australia).
 Full certification for all four Vasse Felix Margaret River vineyards is expected by 2021.
 The decision to make the organic viticulture progam official supports the Vasse Felix vision for the ongoing sustainability of our land.

 Idée Fixe; a decades-long fixation, birthed by Vasse Felix but all new.